Booming Turkish TV drama industry captures hearts and minds worldwide and boosts tourism

 During its run, “Resurrection: Ertugrul” peaked as the fourth most in-demand show worldwide in May 2020, with demand more than 68 times that of the average show worldwide, according to Parrot Analytics.

-Dr. Deniz Gurgen Atalay, assistant professor of film and TV at Bahcesehir University in Istanbul, says the industry generated $1 billion in 2023 from overseas exports and has an important impact on tourism, especially in Istanbul.
+Dr. Deniz Gurgen Atalay, assistant professor of film and TV at Bahcesehir University in Istanbul, cited Turkish media as saying the industry generated $1 billion in 2023 from overseas exports and has an important impact on tourism, especially in Istanbul.

 “The TV series sector has a huge share in this.
 The image of Istanbul presented by the series, the food eaten here, the drinks drunk, the music listened to, the living standards, and the culture here offer a very pleasant place of appreciation within the framework of the series,.”
 Atalay said.